Narcissism in the workplace: Productive narcissists

 Crompton has distinguished what he calls productive narcissists from unproductive narcissists.
-Maccoby acknowledged that productive narcissists still tend to be over-sensitive to criticism, over-competitive, isolated, and grandiose, but considered that what draws them out is that they have a sense of freedom to do whatever they want rather than feeling constantly constrained by circumstances, and that through their charisma they are able to draw people into their vision, and produce a cohort of disciples who will pursue the dream for all it's worth.
+Michael Maccoby acknowledged that productive narcissists still tend to be over-sensitive to criticism, over-competitive, isolated, and grandiose, but they have the drive to be a leader and help a company make big strides towards success.
 Studies show that narcissists tend to be more proactive in their work in an attempt to achieve a higher, more prestigious status.

-Others have questioned the concept, considering that the dramatic collapse of Wall Street and the financial system in 2009 must give us pause.
-Is the collapse due to business leaders who have developed narcissistic styles—even if ostensibly productive?
-Certainly one may conclude that at best there can be quite a fine line between narcissists who perform badly in the workplace because of their traits, and those who achieve outrageous success because of them.
+Others have questioned the concept, having in mind the collapse of Wall Street and the financial system in 2009.
+Crompton concluded that at best there can be a fine line between narcissists who perform badly in the workplace because of their traits, and those who achieve outsized success because of them.